gulpjs/gulp/README.md

 ## Plugin Guidelines

 1. file.contents should always go out the same way it came in
+  - Respect buffered, streaming, and non-read files as well as folders!
-2. Do not pass the file object downstream until you are done with it
+1. Do not pass the file object downstream until you are done with it
-3. Make use of the gulp-util library.
-Do you need to change a file's extension or do some tedious path crap?
+1. Make use of the gulp-util library.
+Templating, CLI colors, logging.
+Do you need to change a file's extension or do some tedious fs crap?
 Try looking there first and add it if it doesn't exist
-4. Use gulp.log when you need to log messages
-5. Remember: Your plugin should only do one thing!
+1. Remember: Your plugin should only do one thing!
 It should not have a complex config object that makes it do multiple things.
 It should not concat and add headers/footers.
 This is not grunt.
 Keep it simple.
-6. Do not throw errors.
+1. Do not throw errors.
 Emit them from the stream (or pass them to the callback if using event-stream's .map).
-7. Add "gulpplugin" as a keyword in your package.json so you show up on our search
+1. Add "gulpplugin" as a keyword in your package.json so you show up on our search

+If you don't follow these guidelines and somebody notices your plugin will be shitlisted from the ecosystem.

 ## LICENSE